By Wenguang Zhao, Sahan Wasala, and Tim Persoons

 Introduction

 Forced air cooling remains essential for dissipating the heat generated by high-power-density devices in modern electronics [1].
 Axial fans are widely used in information technology, telecommunications, automotive, and aerospace applications for air cooling.
-The aerodynamic performance (P-Q) curve of fans is essential for designing and optimizing air cooling systems.
-However, fan performance modeling can be challenging and is dependent on numerous factors that must be accurately accounted for.
-The lumped fan (LF) model is a well-established practice for modeling electronic enclosures with forced convection cooling, but it simplifies fan geometries as a plane, making it difficult to predict swirl velocity profile and fan performance precisely, leading to some margin of error in thermal-flow designs [2].
-Although higher fidelity three-dimensional computational fluid dynamics (CFD) methods, such as the steady/unsteady Reynolds-averaged Navier-Stokes approach (U/RANS), and large eddy simulation (LES), have been proven more reliable in modelling fan performance, the high computing resource demand limits their use in rapid industrial design and optimisation cycles [3].
+The aerodynamic performance (P–Q) curve of fans is essential for designing and optimising air-cooling systems.
+However, fan performance modelling can be challenging and is dependent on numerous factors that must be accurately accounted for.
+The lumped fan (LF) model is a well-established practise for modelling electronic enclosures with forced convection cooling by simplifying fan geometries as a plane.
+However, this makes it difficult to precisely predict swirl velocity profile and fan performance, leading to some margin of error in thermal-flow designs [2].
+Although higher fidelity, three-dimensional computational fluid dynamics (CFD) methods, such as the steady/unsteady Reynolds-averaged Navier-Stokes approach (U/RANS) and large eddy simulation (LES), have been proven more reliable in modelling fan performance, the high computing resource demand limits their use in rapid industrial design and optimisation cycles [3].

 Analytical Model

 An analytical model for predicting the aerodynamic performance of fans was previously introduced by the authors in [4], [5].
-This quasi-3D method was developed based on the lifting line theory combined with the blade element theory (BET) and the viscous vortex panel solver XFOIL [6].
-The method is parametric and utilises the actual blade geometry while accounting for tip loss.
-It assumes minimal radial flow, allowing the fan blades to be considered as a series of 2D radial elements.
+This quasi-3D method was developed based on the lifting line theory, combined with blade element theory (BET) and the viscous vortex panel solver XFOIL [6].
+The method is parametric and utilizes the actual blade geometry while accounting for tip loss.
+It assumes minimal radial flow, which allows the fan blades to be considered as a series of 2D radial elements.
 The shroud improves fan performance by suppressing tip vortices, and the method treats this suppression as an increase in sectional lift coefficients.
-The key equations of the analytical model are presented in this section, and it was implemented in MATLAB.
+The key equations of the analytical model are presented in this section and it was implemented in MATLAB.

-where w1 is the total relative velocity at the blade leading edge
+where is the total relative velocity at the blade leading edge

 The downwash resulting from the tip vortices exerts a diminishing effect on the lift coefficient slope of an airfoil with an infinite span.
 Therefore, the finite airfoil lift coefficient Cl is expressed as

-where Cl , ∞ is the lift coefficient of a 2D airfoil with infinite span, obtained by XFOIL [6]. m is the slope of Cl , ∞ with respect to α2.
-Lift and drag coefficients are calculated by polynomial interpolation from a pre-computed table, based on α2.
+where Cl,∞ is the lift coefficient of a 2D airfoil with infinite span, obtained by XFOIL [6]. m is the slope of Cl,∞ with respect to α.
+Lift and drag coefficients are calculated by polynomial interpolation from a pre-computed table, based on α.
 To ensure numerical stability, all aerodynamic data were computed using XFOIL in the range of -20º to +20º, extended to ±180º with the Viterna method [7].
 XFOIL uses the en method to predict laminar-to-turbulent flow transition [6].
-The parameter Ncrit=5 was utilised to represent relatively high turbulence inflows.
+The parameter Ncrit =5 was utilised to represent relatively high turbulence inflows.

 The static to total pressure can be determined as

-where, T is the total thrust of the rotor.
-A is the fan area.
+where, T is the total thrust of the rotor and A is the fan area.

 This method considers the impact of tip clearance on fan performance using the effective aspect ratio AReff, which incorporates the correction factor MAR with the geometric aspect ratio AR.
 A shroud can mitigate tip vortices and improve blade performance, but its effectiveness decreases with increasing tip clearance.
 To account for this, the tip clearance effect is modelled as an increase in MAR, and a linear correlation equation has been developed to select the appropriate value of MAR, which can be expressed as

-Equation 7 is an empirical equation calibrated based on several CFD studies and experiments.
-TR is the tip clearance ratio which is defined as TR=t/Rt, and it has a valid range from 0% to 10%. t and Rt denote the tip-gap width and the blade tip radius.
+Equation (8) is an empirical equation based on several CFD studies and experiments, which is recently developed in [8].
+TR is the tip clearance ratio, which is defined as TR = t/Rt, and has a valid range from 0% to 10%. t and Rt denote the tip-gap width and the blade tip radius.

 The theoretical fan performance based on Euler’s work equation can be used for comparison with the developed method [9].
 Assuming flow alignment with the geometrical camber line and ideal stator recovery of downstream pressure loss, the ideal static to total pressure can be expressed as [8]